Visit the Ludington State Park of West Michigan

 LUDINGTON STATE PARK BEACHES

 The other beach stretches for miles along Lake Michigan, perfect for sunning, swimming, and jumping in the waves on a windy day!
+There is now an accessible walkway that starts at the Lake Michigan Beach House and ends near the shoreline.
+There are also three beach chairs that are available for the public's use.
 Don't forget to check out some of the nations best sand dunes right here in West Michigan.
 Ludington State Park has miles of dunes to explore, and if that isn't enough, more dunes are just a short drive in either direction.

 BIG SABLE POINT LIGHTHOUSE